cloudfoundry-incubator/quarks-operator/README.md

 For more information about building the operator from source, see [docs/building.md](docs/building.md)

-For more information about how to develop a BOSH release using Quars and SCF, see the [SCFv3 docs](https://github.com/SUSE/scf/blob/v3-develop/dev/scf/docs/bosh-author.md)
+For more information about how to develop a BOSH release using Quarks and SCF, see the [SCFv3 docs](https://github.com/SUSE/scf/blob/v3-develop/dev/scf/docs/bosh-author.md)